-The use of outdated rules that do not comport with statutes governing the practice of occupational therapy and creates conflict and confusion for occupational therapists.
+The use of outdated rules that do not comport with statutes governing the practice of podiatric medicine and surgery creates conflict and confusion for podiatrists.
 Under MCL 333.16145, a board may promulgate rules necessary or appropriate to fulfill its functions as prescribed in the public health code.
 The proposed rule set updates the previously adopted rules and puts the rules in a format that is more user friendly for licensees.
 Specifically, changes have been made to address the following: